csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

 allows the browser to begin rendering the page in the absence of the webfonts.

 <small>**N.B.** The two test cases are very, very different sites, so I’m not
-looking to directly compare any timings—that would be unfair—I merely want to highlight the phenomenon.</small>
+looking to directly compare any timings — that would be unfair — I merely want to highlight the phenomenon.</small>

 On a 3G connection, Post-It’s Start Render is 16.8s.
 Removing Cloud.typography